Skip to content

 Duende Backend for Frontend (BFF) offers several diagnostics possibilities.
 It uses the standard logging facilities provided by ASP.NET Core, so you don’t need to do any extra configuration to benefit from rich logging functionality, including support for multiple logging providers.
 See the Microsoft documentation for a good introduction on logging.

-BFF follows the standard logging levels defined by the .NET logging framework, and uses the Microsoft guidelines for when certain log levels are used, similar to how Duende IdentityServer uses log levels.
+BFF follows the standard logging levels defined by the .NET logging framework, and uses the Microsoft guidelines for when certain log levels are used.

 Logs are typically written under the Duende.Bff category, with more concrete categories for specific components.